kr1sp1n/koronacloud/README.md

 # koronacloud

-Client for the KORONA.pos Cloud API
+A client for the KORONA.pos Cloud API.

+Work in progress.